Community Documentation

 If you do not want to install multiple browsers on your computer, there are online services which allow you to view your website with other browsers.
 However, a disadvantage of most of these services is that you need to have a public web server on which your test Drupal installation with your theme can run on.

-The most comprehensive browser testing tool BrowserStack is available starting (as high as) $19/month for unlimited interactive testing of public or private/local hosted sites (free 20 minute trial is available).
+A comprehensive browser testing tool BrowserStack is available at a reasonable price for unlimited interactive testing of public or private/local hosted sites.
 They provide Mac and Windows virtual machines with several versions of browsers and even mobile device emulators for real-time interactive previewing of your sites.
-(The other options below pale in comparison to BrowserStack).
+They offer a free trial version with a time limit.

 Another option to test your theme would be to use Adobe BrowserLab.
 However, you must have a CS5 Live license in order to use the service.